lanl/dsi/HACC/HACCHaloVis/README.md

 │   ├── ├── halo_1.vtu
 ```

+On the other hand, when using a **VTK-based renderer** or another Python-based renderer, the legacy Python library for GenericIO can be imported directly.
+This allows the extracted data to be used for rendering without additional conversion steps.

+The following sections provide examples for using **ParaView** or a **VTK-based renderer** for visualization.

+### ParaView

 It is recommended to transfer your data to a local machine for rendering in ParaView and saving images.
 Alternatively, you can use ParaView as a remote server on Darwin, similar to the setup described for Polaris (https://docs.alcf.anl.gov/polaris/visualization/paraview-manual-launch/).
 You may also explore methods to run ParaView on Darwin with off-screen rendering enabled.